 The Status bar displays icons that indicate Wi-Fi network availability and Wi-Fi status.
-See Status Bar on page 36 for more information.
+See Status Bar for more information.

 NOTE: Turn off Wi-Fi when not using it, to extend the life of the battery.

 Scan and Connect to a Wi-Fi Network